igkiou/cpp_dev/README.md

----
-authors:
-- Ioannis Gkioulekas
-title: |
-     C/C++ Style Guide\
-    Version 0.1.0
-...

 Introduction
 ============

-This guide documents the style conventions used in C/C++ libraries developed by the author. *Style* in this case refers to both source file formatting and coding and design practices.
+This guide documents the style conventions used in C/C++ repositories of [this account](https://github.com/igkiou/). *Style* in this case refers to both source file formatting and coding and design practices.
 These conventions are adopted with three objectives in mind: readability, maintainability, and safety.

-The adopted style conventions are strongly influenced by the Google C++ Style Guide @Google and the styling conventions of the Mitsuba Physically-Based Renderer @Mitsuba.
-With regards to the Google C++ Style Guide in particular, it is assumed that its conventions apply by default, unless explicitly contradicted by a convention described in this document.
+The adopted style conventions are strongly influenced by the [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.html) and the styling conventions of the [Mitsuba Physically-Based Renderer](http://www.mitsuba-renderer.org).
+With respect to the Google C++ Style Guide in particular, it is assumed that its conventions apply by default, unless explicitly contradicted by a convention described in this document.
 For this reason, the emphasis of this (evolving) guide is on places where it contradicts the Google C++ Style Guide.
 In addition to describing the adopted conventions, some effort has been put into also explaining the rationale behind their use.

 To help enforce consistency and application of its conventions, this guide is accompanied by an Eclipse CDT-importable template that partially implements it.
-Furthermore, given the large overlap with the Google C++ Style Guide, `cpplint` @cpplint can be used to identify violations of this guide’s conventions.
+Furthermore, given the large overlap with the Google C++ Style Guide, [cpplint](http://google-styleguide.googlecode.com/svn/trunk/cpplint/) can be used to identify violations of this guide's conventions.
 Due to differences with the Google C++ Style Guide, it is recommended that you call `cpplint` with the following arguments,

-./cpplint.py –filter=-whitespace/tab,-whitespace/labels
+`./cpplint.py –filter=-whitespace/tab,-whitespace/labels`

 General practices
 =================